qmorrier/SshCommander/README.md

 ### Choose command sending mode
 There are two modes for sending commands:

-* **Exec mode** : sends all the commands in one string (carriage return contained in the string apply the commands line by line)
+* **Exec mode** : sends all the commands in one string (the carriage returns contained in the string applies the commands line by line)
 * **Shell mode** : sends commands one by one (line by line).
 The last command must close the connection (like exit for a standart linux Ssh server)

 In **Shell mode**, you can also add a pause between the commands.